 These models are fairly inexpensive, but take a little plumbing familiarity to get them screwed into place.
 Smaller models are entirely self-contained at the end of the tap, while larger versions sit on the counter with a short hose that goes to the tap.
 One potential disadvantage of these is the space they take up can make a tight kitchen feel even more cramped.

-- PUR makes a stainless steel faucet-mounted filter available at Filters Fast for $40.
+- PUR makes a stainless steel faucet-mounted filter available at Home Depot for around $40.

 Under the Sink